=Revamped: November 7, 2015= My new notes are in bold

 But they had only gotten back to marshmallow-roasting when a gruff dwarven shout echoed among the crowd: "Make way for King Bruenor o' Clan Battlehammer!"

 The Quang children looked amongst themselves and left the marshmallow roasting to see who King Bruenor was.
 If they remembered correctly, Clan Battlehammer was a clan of dwarves just on the farthest side of Sanctuary, at the mountains.
-But they have never met the dwarves before, and those dwarves had never bothered to come down for anything at all.
+But they had never met the dwarves before, and those dwarves had never bothered to come down for anything at all.
 So this would be a special meeting between them.

 "Eh," Bruenor grunted, not one for formalities.